Kuljit Bhamra: Career

-In 2001 Bhamra composed and directed the music for a production of the Ramayana which debuted at the Birmingham Repertory Theatre and went on to the Royal National Theatre London.
+In 2001, Bhamra composed and directed the music for a production of the Ramayana, which debuted at the Birmingham Repertory Theatre and went on to the Royal National Theatre London.

-From 2002 to 2004 he performed as on-stage percussionist in Andrew Lloyd Webber's musical Bombay Dreams at The Apollo Theatre, London.
-He also was 'dialect coach' for the production.
+From 2002 to 2004, he performed as on-stage percussionist in Andrew Lloyd Webber's musical Bombay Dreams at The Apollo Theatre, London.
+Bhamra also was "dialect coach" for the production.
 Occasionally, audience members came to the front of the auditorium and danced to his drumming at the end of the show.

-Bhamra provided the Indian music for the musical The Far Pavilions based on the novel of the same name by M.M.
-Kaye.
+Bhamra provided the Indian music for the musical The Far Pavilions based on the novel of the same name by M. M. Kaye.
 It ran from 14 April 2005 till 17 September 2005 at the Shaftesbury Theatre in London.
 He continued his involvement in British Asian theatre productions and wrote the music for shows including Layla Majnun (Midlands Art Centre, July 2003); Deranged Marriage (Theatre Royal Stratford, Riverside Studios and Theatre Royal Windsor, 2005 to 2008), and Lion of Punjab (Watermans Art Centre, 2009).

-In 2009 Bhamra was featured artist at Salisbury International Arts Festival and curated six events during the 16 days of the festival, including a musical event at dusk at Stonehenge, bringing together dancers, musicians and a shamanistic singer.
+In 2009, Bhamra was featured artist at Salisbury International Arts Festival and curated six events during the 16 days of the festival, including a musical event at dusk at Stonehenge, bringing together dancers, musicians and a shamanistic singer.

-Bhamra was the last Artistic Director of the Society for the Promotion of New Music before its merger and renaming to Sound and Music – the first British Asian to hold this post in its 60-year history.
+Bhamra was the last artistic director of the Society for the Promotion of New Music before its merger and renaming to Sound and Music – the first British Asian to hold this post in its 60-year history.
 Projects included Bhangra Latina, the creation of a tabla notation system called Tablature!, Folk From Here with Kathryn Tickell, Raga Mela with BBC Concert Orchestra at Royal Festival Hall and an ongoing educational projects to demystify Indian music and teaching – making learning and playing of Indian music more accessible.

 In April 2009 Bhamra, along with film director and playwright Shakila Maan and photographer Ammy Phull launched the Southall Story – a project based around a website that celebrates the achievements of the people of this area of West London.
 The Southall Story exhibition was opened by film director and Southall resident Gurinder Chadha OBE at the Southbank Centre as part of the Alchemy Festival (7 April 2010 to 11 May 2010).
-On 17 June 2009 the British Library hosted a discussion evening entitled Southall: Music and Life.
+On 17 June 2009, the British Library hosted a discussion evening entitled Southall: Music and Life.

 Bhamra led the musical finale of the Liberty Festival in Trafalgar Square on 5 September 2009.
 This event was created to showcase the breadth of artistic work and performance being created by deaf and disabled people and was supported by the Mayor of London Boris Johnson and the Arts Council England.